 The presiding NRC official shall provide closing remarks and should remind the licensee and public attendees that the preliminary significance determination and the AV(s) discussed are subject to further review and are subject to change prior to any resulting action.
 The presiding NRC official shall also make it clear that the statements of views or expressions of opinion made by NRC employees at the conference, or the lack thereof, are not final conclusions.

+0609.01-04 FINAL SERP

-0609.01-04 presented significance determinationbe is to significance White, Yellow, Red, or GTG If cannot on the final significance of the finding, the process used when SERP members cannot reach consensus, documented in Section 02.0, should be used.
+Information presented in response to or following issuance of the preliminary significance determination must be reviewed to determine if it is best available relative to the existing state of knowledge and, if incorporated into the agency’s review of the issue, whether it should result in any changes to the proposed characterization of the finding.
+A summary of this review and conclusions should be provided by the regional office to SERP members.
+If a change in characterization is proposed for a finding with a preliminary significance of White, Yellow, Red, or GTG, then the proposed final outcome should be presented for approval at a Final SERP with the necessary updated SERP documentation provided by the regional office.
+If consensus cannot be reached on the final significance of the finding, the process used when SERP members cannot reach consensus, documented in Section 02.01, should be used.

-0609.01-05 ISSUING FINAL SIGNIFICANCE DETERMINATION (AND NOTICE OF VIOLATIONS (NOV) APPLICABLE)
+0609.01-05 ISSUING FINAL SIGNIFICANCE DETERMINATION (AND NOTICE OF VIOLATIONS (NOV) WHEN APPLICABLE)

 05.01 Final Significance Determination Letter and NOV